yashsule19/Action_Spotting_Football_Matches/README.md

 The designed deep learning models can detect among the video frames of football matches which one are action frames and which are non – action frames.

 ## About the Dataset
+- The original dataset contains 500 games of football matches in the form of videos from six European Championships covering three seasons for the years 2014 to 2017.
+- I have only worked on first six games from the Englsih Premier League (EPL) for the season 2014-15 amounting almost 2GB of storage.
+- Each game had 6 pre - extracted feature (already extracted features from the videos - that I have utilized for my work) files and 1 labelled file (action labels such as goals, substituitons).
+- Pre - extracted features files were in numpy format (.npy) and labelled file was in JavaScript Object Notation format (.json).
+- Overall, there were 36 pre - extracted features files and 6 action labelled files.

 ## Tools Used
 - **Kaggle**: For building deep learning models using Python Programming Language.